pacosalasv/DRH_Asset_Exchange_Studio-Support/README.md

 <div align="center">

-This repository is the central public support hub for **Asset Exchange Studio** while development continues.
+This repository is the central public support hub for **DRH - Asset Exchange Studio** while development continues.

 </div>